THE BEST WIDER ROAD BIKE TIRE AND WHEEL SIZES

 I find it helpful to start with the tire company’s typically conservative recommendation and experiment by dropping the pressure in 5psi increments to find the level of comfort and handling performance that feels right for the speed, roads and bike handling I’m doing.

-Putting a 25mm tire on many of the 15C stock wheels that come on new bikes is kind of like putting lipstick on a pig.
+Putting a 25mm tire on many of the 15C wheels that come on new bikes sold before 2016 is kind of like putting lipstick on a pig.
 Many of these stock wheels aren’t terribly compliant or comfortable to start with.
 Putting an oversized tire on them softens the ride but doesn’t do anything to improve the speed or handling.

 But, the amount of rolling resistance reduction you get going from a 23C to a 25C to a 28C tire is only about a couple of watts combined for the front and back tires regardless of the tire, tester and test conditions.